joustava/CarND-AdvancedLaneFinding-P2/WRITEUP.md

 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+A full project rubrick cn be found from the [project specification](https://review.udacity.com/#!/rubrics/1966/view) (when logged in to Udacity).

 ## Setup

-This work has been created with the help of Docker.
-When installed, running `make run` from the repo root directory will start the Docker container and run the pipeline.
+This work has been created with the help of Docker in order to keep your local environment clean and for easy execution of the pipeline.
+When Docker is installed, running `make run` from the repo root directory will start the Docker container and run the pipeline.
 Output from the pipeline will end up into the `assets/output_images` directory.

 The images for camera calibration are stored in the folder called `assets/camera_cal`.
-The images in `assets/test_images` are for testing your pipeline on single frames.
+The images in `assets/test_images` are for testing the pipeline on single frames.

 ---